Search for a tool

 How to calculate Recall?

-The recall is the ratio of the number of pertinent items found over the total number of relevant items.
+Recall is the ratio between the number of relevant items retrieved and the total number of relevant items expected.

 $$ \text{Recall}=\frac{|\{\text{Relevant items}\}\cap\{\text{Retrieved items}\}|}{|\{\text{Relevant items}\}|} $$